ardent-nss/np/README.md

 ## Help!!
 My terminal can't handle all the fancy formatting escape sequences in your script.

 Run the script with the `-f` option.
+Make sure it's the *first* argument, or it might not work.
+Also, I would seriously consider upgrading/changing my terminal if I were you in this situation.

 ###### Everything in this repository is public domain, but I'd appreciate it if you gave credit to me for my work :)